Skip to main content

 Must Hear: You’re No Good

 From its opening title track, Every Picture Tells A Story sets the mind travelling to the far corners of the world – Paris, Rome, Beijing – garnering vital life experience along the way.
-Lending his iconic rasp to Bob Dylan’s Tomorrow Is A Long Time, Stewart sings of a man unravelling without the girl he loves around.
+Lending his iconic rasp to Bob Dylan’s Tomorrow Is A Long Time, Rod Stewart sings of a man unravelling without the girl he loves around.
 Listening to Dylan’s poetic lyrics about loneliness, delivered in Stewart’s sage-like voice, is perfect for remembering the one who caused you to feel so alone, while also encouraging you to search for that the silver lining.
-Perhaps the album’s best-known song, Maggie May truly secures Every Picture Tells A Story as one of the best breakup albums of all time: stinging lyrics such as “The morning sun, when it’s in your face/Really shows your age” and “All you did was wreck my bed/And in the morning, kick me in the head” capture disillusionment with not only a partner, but also love as a whole – and yet you can’t help but try to recapture it all over again.
+Maggie May, perhaps its most-played song, truly secures Every Picture Tells A Story as one of the best breakup albums of all time: stinging lyrics such as “The morning sun, when it’s in your face/Really shows your age” and “All you did was wreck my bed/And in the morning, kick me in the head” capture disillusionment with not only a partner, but also love as a whole – and yet you can’t help but try to recapture it all over again.

 Must hear: Maggie May